Rulebook (17th Edition)

 See

-To see a card or a zone means to look at the card/zone which is normally private or restricted knowledge, without showing any other player.
+To see a card or a zone is to look at the card/zone which is normally private or restricted knowledge, without showing any other player.
 For example, if you see another player's hand, they must allow you (and only you) to look thru and read all of the cards in their hand.

 Self-bounce